pauljwil/pauljwil.github.io/_pages/about.md

 had the opportunity to perform with various groups along the way.
 After completing my studies, I recorded two albums featuring my original compositions.

-Currently residing in Portland, OR with my wife, two stepsons, our adorable little Chiweenie, Fernie, we take every opportunity to explore the beauty of the Pacific Northwest.
+Currently residing in Portland, OR with my wife, two stepsons, and our adorable little Chiweenie, Fernie, we take every opportunity to explore the beauty of the Pacific Northwest.